Huayna Picchu 65 articles

 • Extra cash.

-Frequently asked questions about the dangers in Huayna Picchu
+Frequently asked questions about the dangers of Huayna Picchu

 • 1) Is Huayna Picchu safe for children?

 The mountain is a safe place for children as long as parents supervise their children.
-The entrance to the mountain is allowed to people over 12 years old .
-Minors enter the Inca City accompanied by their parents or a legal representative of legal age.
+Access to the mountain is permitted for persons 12 years and older.
+Minors must enter Inca City accompanied by their parents or an adult guardian.

-No. The rains in the mountains happen between November and March.
-Although walking in the rain is not a danger, it is recommended to go with non-slip hiking shoes as well as use a rain poncho.
+No. Mountain rains occur between November and March.
+Although hiking in the rain isn’t dangerous, it’s recommended to wear non-slip hiking shoes and use a rain poncho.

 • 3) When is the best time to go?

-The best time to visit Waynapicchu is in the dry season (from April to October) .
-During those days there is little chance of rain making it possible to visit the mountain in full sun.
+The best time to visit Wayna Picchu is during the dry season (April through October).
+During these times, there’s little chance of rain, making it possible to visit the mountain in full sunlight.

-• 4) Which of the 3 groups should you choose?
+• 4) Which of the 2 groups should I choose?

-• 5) Should I hire a tour guide in Huayna Picchu?
+• 5) Should I hire a tour guide for Huayna Picchu?

-Visiting Waynapicchu with a tourist guide is not mandatory .
-On the other hand, the tour with a tourist guide through Machu Picchu is mandatory.
-Therefore, if you do not think it is necessary to go to the mountain accompanied by a tour guide, do not do it.
+Visiting Machu Picchu with a tour guide is not mandatory.
+However, a guided tour of Machu Picchu is mandatory.
+Therefore, if you don’t think it’s necessary to go up the mountain with a tour guide, don’t do it.

 Advice from people who have been there